 Take your time to read the different tutorials and watch the videos that I shared in this article and adopt the things that you feel can improve your debugging.
 And, make sure to share your takeaways with your project members and organization so everyone benefits.

-To make sure you do not miss my next tutorial, sign up for our gdbWatchPoint newsletter now.
+To make sure you do not miss my next GDB tutorial, sign up for the gdbWatchPoint mailing now.